indrajithbandara/IhorHugo/README.md

 Minimalistic [Hugo](https://gohugo.io) theme with responsive design and semantic markup.
 Provides integration with [Disqus](https://disqus.com/), Google Analytics and highlights code using [prism.js](http://prismjs.com/).

+### Example

+Have a look at my personal website [ihor.burlachenko.com](http://ihor.burlachenko.com/) to see how the theme looks like.
+The sources are [here](https://github.com/ihor/ihor.burlachenko.com).

 ### Installation

 ```